willibrandon/NetContextServer/README.md

 1. Configure Cursor AI to use the NetContextServer as its MCP provider
 2. Enjoy enhanced code assistance with full codebase context

+For testing and debugging MCP interactions, you can use [CursorMCPMonitor](https://github.com/willibrandon/CursorMCPMonitor), a real-time monitoring tool that helps track and analyze communications between MCP clients and servers.

 The Model Context Protocol enables AI tools to request specific information about your codebase, making the AI's suggestions more relevant and accurate to your specific project structure and coding patterns.

 ## Error Handling